gwbres/zynq7-sdr/README.md

 This is our gnuradio source block.
 The **fpga-src** sub folder contains our gnuradio source block.

+###### examples
-**examples** contains some python top blocks, in order to demonstrate the use of the fpga-src block.
+Contains some python top blocks, in order to demonstrate the use of the fpga-src block.
 In fpga\_to\_file.py, we call our source and simply pass the data flow into a logFile named "data400".
 In fpga\_qt.py, we pass the dataflow into the FFT block and finally into the graphical QT sink.
 Finally, fpga\_wbfm presents a wide band frequency demodulation of the signal coming from the fpga.